dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 Just to remind you what a reducer is: its a "*pure function*" you write to implement the update logic of your application.
-That is how the next state is calculated given the current state and the action being disptched.
+That is how the next state is calculated given the current state and the action being dispatched.

 Before writing a reducer I want a way of knowing whether its code is correct.
 So I'm starting by writing a test for it: